 SPARCL detection technology was used for rapid immunoassay development.
-This technology is a proximity dependent and homogeneous method where an antibody/antigen interaction leads to proximity of a chemiluminescent substrate (acridan, bound to antibody 1)) and an oxidative enzyme (horseradish peroxidase (HRP, bound to antibody 2)).
-Introduction of a trigger solution containing H2O2 generates a ﬂash of light proportional to the amount of analyte present (Figure 1).
+This technology is a proximity-dependent and homogeneous method where an antibody/antigen interaction leads to the proximity of a chemiluminescent substrate (acridan, bound to antibody 1)) and an oxidative enzyme (horseradish peroxidase (HRP, bound to antibody 2)).
+The introduction of a trigger solution containing H2O2 generates a ﬂash of light proportional to the amount of analyte present (Figure 1).

 Materials & Methods

 - SPARCL kits (Lumigen)

 - 96-well, white, ﬂat bottom microplates from Greiner

 - Other reagents were obtained from commercial sources